Saturday, February 28, 2009

 You really have to admire Paul Thomas Anderson: for his only 2nd film, at a tender age, he placed his hand in the hornet's nest when he chose to daringly make a film about pornographic industry.
 "Boogie Nights" is an incredibly brave and ambitious film, a one that 99 % of all respectable directors would avoid in fear that its "low subject" could contaminate the film itself, but Anderson has such an absolute author's vision that he can even show explicit intercourse scenes and make it look as if he is floating above it in superior observation.
 Maybe the film would have worked differently, even better if he didn't show those erotic scenes from imaginary porn movies at all, but even in this version it seems brilliant, albeit not for conservative viewers, thanks to Anderson's virtuoso direction: in one of those extraordinary moments, a 3 minute long scene shot in one take, William H. Macy's character Little Bill enters Jack's mansion just 3 minutes before New Year, accidentally hits his head on to "Goodbye 70s" sign, goes to the party, and then to a room where he spots his wife once again sleeping with another man for the 100th time, and then looses his patience, exits the building, gets his gun, returns, shots them both and then himself, exactly in tune to the crowd chanting: "5, 4, 3, 2, 1..." to greet the New Year.

 It's an amazing scene, but also from the symbolic perspective, since his death also marks the death of the 70s spirit and the start of a new, dark era of 80s where all the characters will experience a tragic faith.
 The film observes how the 80s marked the return of increasing conservatism and intolerance that caused the decay of the system the protagonists were working in, and yet how they are branded as porn actors and thus can't do any other job.
-It is unbelievable how the tricky theme was handled with ease and how the long running time just melts away thanks to the energetic execution: thanks to Anderson's passionate obsession with his material and style, "Boogie Nights" are charged from start to finish, and even banal scenes like the one where Buck is picking doughnuts at a store seem fascinating.
-Still, even though the lost focus towards the rather chaotic end is not a problem, the viewers sense that it should have been, and the screenplay is at times rather and repetitive.
-All the actors were well picked, from Mark Wahlberg as the main actor up to real porn actress Nina Hartley, but the best job was delivered by Burt Reynolds (who won the Golden Globe and New York Film Critics Circle Award as best supporting actor) as porn director Jack Horner who just wanted to make an artistic porn film that would intrigue the audience more with its story than its nudity.
-He maybe did not achieve it, but Anderson did.
+It is unbelievable how the tricky theme was handled with ease and how the long running time just melts away thanks to the energetic execution: thanks to Anderson's passionate obsession with his material and style, "Boogie Nights" are charged from start to finish, and even banal scenes like the one where Buck is picking doughnuts in a store seem fascinating.
+Still, even though the lost focus towards the rather chaotic end is not a problem, the viewers sense that it should have been, and the screenplay is at times rather repetitive.
+All the actors were well picked, from Mark Wahlberg as the main actor up to real porn actress Nina Hartley, but the best job was delivered by Burt Reynolds, who was given several awareds as best supporting actor as porn director Jack Horner who just wanted to make an artistic porn film that would intrigue the audience more with its story than its nudity.
+Maybe Horner didn't achieve it, but Anderson did.

 Thursday, February 26, 2009

-Sayonara; Drama, USA/ Japan, 1957; D: Joshua Logan, S: Marlon Brando, Patricia Owens, Miiko Taka, James Garner, Red Buttons, Martha Scott, Miyoshi Umeki, Ricardo Montalban
+Sayonara; romantic drama, USA / Japan, 1957; D: Joshua Logan, S: Marlon Brando, Patricia Owens, Miiko Taka, James Garner, Red Buttons, Martha Scott, Miyoshi Umeki, Ricardo Montalban

 Lloyd Gruver is a US Air Force pilot during the Korean War.
 He takes a vacation to Kobe, Japan, where he meets his fiance again, Eileen.
 He also participates at the wedding of his friend Joe Kelly who marries a Japanese girl, Katsumi.
 Lloyd doesn't support such a mixed marriage, but tolerates it.
 When Eileen persuades him to watch a play in a Kabuki-theater, he gets fascinated by performer Hana-Ogi.
 He meets her „accidentally“ numerous times, until she gives in and goes out with him.
 They start a relationship.
 But the military is against interracial marriages and doesn't allow US citizens to bring their Japanese wives to the US.
 Because of a decree that orders him to return back to the US alone, Kelly commits suicide.
 Lloyd decides to marry Hana-Ogi and says „Sayonara“ to the military.